-These keto blueberry lemon cheesecakes are made with an almond flour crust, lightened up cheesecake filling and topped with a homemade blueberry sauce.
-They’re the perfect low carb reat for spring and summer parties, potlucks and barbecues.
+These keto blueberry lemon cheesecakes are made with an almond flour crust, no bake sugar free cheesecake filling and topped with a homemade blueberry sauce.
+They’re the perfect low carb treat for spring and summer parties, potlucks and barbecues.

 There is just something about mini desserts that everyone can’t seem to resist.
 They are so much more fun to eat especially since no utensils are needed and they are just so darn cute.

 If you think mini desserts are pretty fantastic too, then you’ll have a blast whipping up this blueberry cheesecake in single-serving sizes.
 These mini blueberry cheesecakes are low carb, keto friendly and made with a grain free and gluten free crust.

 WHAT YOU NEED TO MAKE THE GLUTEN FREE CRUST: